SQL CTE: Common Table Expressions with Examples

 Missing UNION ALL in Recursive CTEs

 The anchor and recursive members must be connected by UNION ALL.
 Using UNION (without ALL) works in some engines but deduplicates rows between iterations, which breaks hierarchy traversals where the same value appears at different depths.
 Worse, some engines reject UNION entirely in recursive CTEs.
+Always use UNION ALL in recursive CTEs.
+If you need deduplication, apply DISTINCT in the final SELECT, not between iterations.

 Over-Using CTEs Where a Subquery Is Cleaner

 Not every query benefits from a CTE.
 A single scalar comparison (WHERE amount > (SELECT AVG(amount) FROM orders)) is clearer as an inline subquery.
 Wrapping it in a CTE adds syntax overhead with no readability gain.
 Interviewers notice when you add structure without purpose.
+Use CTEs when they add clarity or enable reuse.

 SQL CTE FAQ